Role and responsibilities of the Nominations, Remuneration and People Committee

 3. To recommend to Council a person to be appointed or re-appointed as Chancellor and Deputy Chancellor.

-4. To recommend candidates to Council for honorary awards.
+4. To approve candidates for honorary degrees and medals.

-6. To recommend, monitor and review the Vice-Chancellor’s performance and key performance indicators and for the determination of the annual salary and bonus components.
+10. To assess, monitor and review the Vice-Chancellor’s performance and key performance indicators and determine the remuneration of the President and Vice-Chancellor.

-9. To ensure that the University’s remuneration and incentive policies, practices and performance indicators are aligned to the Council’s vision, values and overall business objectives and are appropriately designed to:
+11. To monitor and review the University’s remuneration and incentive policies, practices and performance indicators are aligned to the Universities vision, values and overall business objectives.

-In addition the Committee will consider any appropriate matters referred to it by Council or the Vice-Chancellor.
-The Committee will conduct an evaluation of its activities annually to ensure its terms of reference are met.
+In addition, the Committee will consider any appropriate matters referred to it by Council or the Vice-Chancellor.

 In discharging their responsibilities, the committee members have a duty to act in the best interests of the University’s as a whole, irrespective of personal, professional, commercial or other interests, loyalties or affiliations.